SkyUp Airlines

 SkyUp Airlines LLC is a Ukrainian charter and low-cost airline headquartered in Kyiv, which began its operation in May 2018.
 During 2021, the airline carried 2,546,899 passengers, performed 15,962 flights, and transported 786.5 tons of cargo.
-It has 1172 employees.
+It had 1172 employees as of 2021.
 Since the Russo-Ukrainian War the airline has specialized in leasing and also offers scheduled flights from Chișinău and Poland.

-The subsidiary SkyUp MT is based in Malta and has the IATA Code U5.
-The airline has received its air operator license in May 2023 and performs ACMI operations since summer 2023.
+Its subsidiary SkyUp MT is based in Malta and has the IATA Code U5.
+This airline received its air operator license in May 2023 and has performed ACMI operations since summer 2023.

 History

 In 2016, SkyUp became a registered company in Kyiv, Ukraine.
 On 14 December 2017, Minister of Infrastructure Volodymyr Omelyan announced the launch of a new national private air carrier named SkyUp Airlines.
 The main shareholders of the company were ACS-Ukraine Ltd, Yuri Alba and Tatyana Alba, who also owned the tour operator Join UP!, which was expected to cooperate with the airline to provide charter flights for holiday packages.

 Plans for the first year included concentrating on international charter flights to popular summer destinations, as well as scheduled flights within Ukraine and to several international destinations.
 Tickets sales were set to begin in April 2018.
 SkyUp also intends to cooperate with Ukraine International Airlines.

 The company started operations on 21 May 2018 with a flight from Kyiv-Zhuliany to Sharm El Sheikh.
 In March 2018, SkyUp Airlines and Boeing finalised a firm order for the purchase of two Boeing 737 8 MAX and three Boeing 737 MAX 10 due to be delivered in 2023.
-Additionally the airline has the option to purchase another five aircraft.
-At its launch the airline intended to operate charter flights from both Kyiv-Boryspil and Kyiv-Zhuliany, as well as Kharkiv, Lviv, Odesa and other cities in Ukraine to a total of sixteen destinations: Alicante, Antalya, Barcelona, Bodrum, Burgas, Dalaman, Dubai, Hurghada, Larnaca, Palma de Mallorca, Nice, Rimini, Sharm El Sheikh, Tenerife, Tivat, Tel Aviv and Varna.
+Additionally, the airline has the option to purchase another five aircraft.
+At its launch, the airline intended to operate charter flights from both Kyiv-Boryspil and Kyiv-Zhuliany, as well as Kharkiv, Lviv, Odesa and other cities in Ukraine to a total of sixteen destinations: Alicante, Antalya, Barcelona, Bodrum, Burgas, Dalaman, Dubai, Hurghada, Larnaca, Palma de Mallorca, Nice, Rimini, Sharm El Sheikh, Tenerife, Tivat, Tel Aviv and Varna.
 Following the launch of the charter operations, the airline planned to commence domestic services from Odesa to Kyiv, Kharkiv and Lviv in late May or early June 2018.
 The airline also intended to operate international services from Kyiv to Barcelona, Dubai and Larnaca.